One-Sided Friendship: Effects On Mental Health & Other Friendships

 See a counselor

 Friendships can be hard to manage.
 You can also talk to a counselor if you’re struggling to find someone in your life to connect with.
 Counselors are trained in healthy relationship skills and coping mechanisms for loneliness and social challenges.
+In such cases, seeking professional support can help you navigate difficult emotions.
 Many people can benefit from seeking out counseling when ending one-sided friendships.
+A counselor can help you navigate the challenges of building a quality relationship.
+A counselor can help improve your self-awareness and guide you toward healthier relationships.
 Conversely, a counselor can help you figure out how to get your friendship back on track and how to stay away from one-sided relationships in the future.
 They may show you how to cope with your feelings and set boundaries to avoid hurt.

 If you’re ready to reach out to a counselor, a relationship and friendship therapist like those through an online platform like Regain may benefit you.
 Regain offers connection to thousands of therapists, many of which offer individual therapy focused on how relationships in your life impact your mental health and well-being.
 In addition, you can choose between phone, video, and live chat sessions with your licensed therapist.